By Dianne Thomas

 If possible, the Saturday Craft Market should be worked into your agenda – we frittered away hours in search of treasured souvenirs.

-Brightly coloured batiks lured us into the long stretches of stalls selling distinctive carvings made from ebony and sandalwood, canvas paintings, wooden toys and tribal jewellery which are abundant in choice.
+Brightly colored batiks lured us into the long stretches of stalls selling distinctive carvings made from ebony and sandalwood, canvas paintings, wooden toys and tribal jewellery which are abundant in choice.
 Recycling here goes a long way and there are many riches to be made from tin cans or plastic bags.

 Most traders are artisans so although they will haggle a fee, it is best not to insult them as you won’t get very far.
 Generally though, as most Mozambicans do, they are happy for you to stop for a chat and a friendly banter to agree on a price, and we left with bags full of exquisite mementos.